 There’s a reason why we feel more exhausted during winter than any other season: lack of sunlight.
 According to the Mayo Clinic, less sunlight results in less serotonin production, which influences your energy level.
-But now that spring has officially sprung, you can soak up the sunshine on a daily basis again.
+But now summer is finally here, you can soak up the sunshine on a daily basis again.
 As little as 15 minutes per day can make you feel less tired and slow, but you don’t need to stop there, of course.
 Take a little walk after lunch, for example!

 5. Talk it out

 You may have never thought about it before, but the simple act of talking can also give you more energy.
 It can sometimes help to get everything out before you go to bed, which allows you to sleep better.
 This means you’ll wake up completely rested.
 Not only will you be more alert the next day, but talking to others also prevents social isolation.

 It’s certainly no surprise: meditation is a cure-all for so many of life’s issues, including your energy level.
 The best part is that you can do a simple meditation during work hours, giving you that mental boost whenever you need it most.